Lighting & UVB

-Blue tongue skinks’s UVB needs are not considered as urgent as that of basking lizards such as bearded dragons or uromastyx.
-In fact, the matter is a frequent topic of debate in the blue tongue skink community.
+Blue tongue skinks and UVB is a frequent topic of debate in the hobbyist community.
 It has been shown that BTS can be raised, bred, and maintained for decades without UVB, so technically it is not required for their survival.
 However, studies and veterinarians agree that dietary vitamin D3 and synthesized D3 (from UVB) are metabolized differently, and reptiles exposed to appropriate amounts of UVB have higher (read: healthier) levels of vitamin D in their blood as compared to those that are supplemented only.

 Furthermore, UVB offers more benefits than just vitamin D, and the reptile community is increasingly coming to the conclusion that UVB should be provided to all reptiles as part of helping them thrive (not just survive) in captivity.
 Best practice in blue tongue skink care is to provide appropriate UVB lighting.